grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

 {{% /tutorials/step %}}
 {{% tutorials/step title="Provision a data source" %}}

-Data source definitions are defined in a manifest.

-Each configuration file contains a manifest that specifies the desired state of a set of data sources.
+Each data source config file contains a manifest that specifies the desired state of a set of data sources.

-Grafana provisions data sources on start-up.
+At start-up, Grafana loads the configuration files and provisions the data sources listed in the manifests.

+Let's configure a [TestData DB](https://grafana.com/docs/grafana/latest/features/datasources/testdata/) data source that we can use for our dashboards.

 #### Create a data source manifest:

-Let's configure a Prometheus data source by provisioning it.

-- In the `provisioning/datasources/` directory, create a file called `datasources.yaml` with the following content:
+- In the `provisioning/datasources/` directory, create a file called `default.yaml` with the following content:

 ```yaml
 apiVersion: 1